mjbradvica/personal-website-articles/2023/hook-return-types.md

 const [partA, partB] = useMyHook();
 ```

-Finally, with three variables, we can still return an array.
-But anything that returns four or more should always be an object.
+Finally, with three variables, we can still return an array; however anything that returns four or more variables should always be an object.

 ```typescript
 export default useMyHook(): { partA: string, partB: number, partC: Date } {